aragon/osx-plugin-template-hardhat/USAGE_GUIDE.md

 ## Testing

 This template uses [matchstick-as](https://github.com/LimeChain/matchstick) framework for unit testing.
-Similar to the `src` folder, the `test` folder contains a `plugin` and `osx` subfolder where the tests for the event handlers from the previous section are written.
+Similar to the `src` folder, the `test` folder contains a `plugin` and `osx` subfolder, where the tests for the event handlers from the previous section are written.

 In `plugin.test.ts` inside the `plugin` folder, you can test the plugin-related event handlers.
 In `pluginSetupProcessor.test.ts` inside the `osx` folder, you can test plugin-setup-processor-related event handlers that your plugin might require.